 Administrative Manager, Bookkeeper

 Carmen Lescher is a "jill-of-all-trades" who is comfortable on the farm or construction site, around the kitchen, and in the garden or office.
-She has owned and operated a pasture-based poultry farm; worked on construction crews building passive solar, off-grid houses; and supported many small business with online marketing, administration, and event registration.
-Carmen is currently the Treasurer of Earthaven Ecovillage where he has spent most of the last 10 years as a dedicated and participatory community member.
+She has owned and operated a pasture-based poultry farm; worked on construction crews building passive solar, off-grid houses; and supported many small businesses with online marketing, administration, and bookkeeping.
+Carmen is currently the Treasurer of Earthaven Ecovillage where she has spent most of the last 10 years as a dedicated and participatory community member.
 She is happy when she's cooking, solving problems, and practicing nonviolent communication.

 Co-Founder and Consultant

 Lee Warren is a homesteader, herbalist, writer, food activist, and the co-founder of Imani Farm, a pasture-based cooperative farm focused on small-scale organic dairy and egg production.
 She is also a co-founder of Village Terraces CoHousing Neighborhood, a permaculture neighborhood “pod” within Earthaven Ecovillage.
 Lee has lived, loved, and worked in cooperatives since 1997 and has facilitated work-trade, internships, and apprentice programs for over ten years.
 Equally passionate about women’s empowerment, nourishing foods, and self-reliant healthcare, she is the Executive Director for the Organic Grower's School.